2b-t/myactuator_rmd/ReadMe.md

 $ sudo ip link set up vcan_test
 ```

 Additionally there is a CMake flag `SETUP_TEST_IFNAME` that - if set to `on` - automatically sets up the virtual CAN interface for you but this requires the following command to be run as `sudo`.
+Finally for coverage reports with GCC you might use the flag `ENABLE_COVERAGE` but this will compile the code without optimizations.

 Finally you can **launch all the tests** with the following command: